fady-dib/SkyBid/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Coffee Express app with the following features:
+> Using the wireframes and mockups as a guide, we implemented the SkyBid app with the following features:

 ### User Screens
 | Landing screen | Landing screen | Landing screen | Landing screen | Landing screen |